hpi-swa-lab/react-midi/README.md

 3. The remainder of the workspace explains the use of the system.
 4. (Windows-only) we needed LoopMIDI to be able to send the generated MIDI events to a locally running synth. https://www.tobias-erichsen.de/software/loopmidi.html

+Please open an issue if you're having any troubles :)

 ## Installation from Scratch

 * You need a Squeak6.0.